 Trying to stop smoking is hard, I know.
 Every time I ‘gave up’ smoking, I’d find myself bumming one from a stranger on the street.
 I’d probably say something like: “sorry to bother you, but could I bum a cig?
 I don’t have my own because I’m quitting,” which sounds like such crapola in hindsight.
-One colleague of mine, passed me a cigarette and responded “we’re all quitting.”
-It wasn’t exactly a eureka moment, and after that I was definitely not magically cured from smoking or anything like that.
+One colleague of mine passed me a cigarette and responded: “we’re all quitting.”
+It wasn’t exactly a eureka moment, and after that, I was definitely not magically cured of smoking or anything like that.
 However, his sardonic remark did make me realize something important: quitting really would take some work, not just hopes and wishes.

 One of the first important steps in quitting smoking is to think seriously about creating a plan.
 If you’re like most smokers, you know that the good old “deciding-on-a-whim-that-this-is-my-last-cigarette” technique doesn’t work.
 You need something a little more defined than that.